shindavid/AlphaZeroArcade/README.md

 During-or-after a run of the loop-controller, you can launch a web dashboard to track the progress of your run:

 ```
-./py/alphazero/scripts/launch_dashboard.py -g c4 -t my-first-run --open-in-browser
+./py/alphazero/scripts/launch_dashboard.py -g c4 -t my-first-run
 ```

-This launches an interactive dashboard in your web browser, which currently looks like this:
+This will print a URL that you can paste into a web browser on your local machine, which currently looks like this:

 ![image](https://github.com/shindavid/AlphaZeroArcade/assets/5217927/663d1585-5fdd-4a5f-bcae-91d211559466)